nishan-tradeweb/Rawchord/README.md

 4. Deploy the generated `dist` folder to GitHub Pages.

 ### Option B — GitHub Actions
-A deployment workflow can be added after the repository name is known, because GitHub Pages paths can differ depending on whether the site uses a custom domain..
+A deployment workflow can be added after the repository name is known, because GitHub Pages paths can differ depending on whether the site uses a custom domain.

 ## Structure